 The Evolution of the Wilhelm Family Christmas Card

 The making of our Christmas card started out a silly, super amateur, low quality joke about our dog.
 What used to take part of an evening to create now takes days of shooting and editing for me.
 All year this card is in the back of my head with thoughts like, “What am I going to do this year?, How can I make it better?, and Why did I ever do this to myself?”
 However, once it is done, it is one of my favorite projects of the year because I get to create it with the family.
 My kids are completely aware of the whole process now and are fantastic little actors.
 It is exciting to explain my vision, know they are going to actually keep it a secret, and watch them pretend in front of the camera.

-I am excited to have this blog as an avenue of sharing my card with friends, clients, and those that I hope to meet in the coming year since I unable to mail it everyone!
+I am excited to have this blog as an avenue of sharing my card with friends, clients, and those that I hope to meet in the coming year since I’m unable to mail it everyone!
 Come back to see the new card each year!
-This year I decided to use this card shop.

 Every year, we hear one of three questions:

 1) What are you doing this year for your Christmas card?

 Answer: I can’t tell you!
 First of all, I don’t usually know.
 Second, sometimes “plan A” doesn’t work out.
 Third, it is a surprise, of course!